aurorabuilder/elements/.github/CONTRIBUTING.md

 When making a request make sure it's in the [project scope](#scope).
 Out of scope requests will be closed.

+Disclaimer: _Making a request does not guarantee it will be included._

 <br>

 <a name="pull-requests"></a>